webyrd/Barliman/README.md

 * Currently the UI only supports 6 tests.
 Should allow more tests to be added.
 * Test inputs and outputs are `NSTextField`s rather than `NSTextView`s, which makes writing longer and more complicated tests awkward.

 KNOWN ERRORS:

+* Shadowing of syntax is no longer working.  (and and #t) => #t should result in a syntax error, unless the Definitions pane contains a defn named 'and': (define and (lambda x  x)).
+In which case, (and and #t) should be legal syntax.
+(Wonder if we broke this when we messed with the environment in evalo.)
 * It is possible, rarely, to exit Barliman and still have a Scheme process running in the background.
 Need a way to better track which processes have been started and make sure to kill them.
 Or potentially use something like `ulimit` when launching a process.
 * auto-insert of right parens and auto-insert of logic variables breaks 'undo'.
 Guess I need to learn how 'undo' works in Cocoa...
 * The miniKanren queries constructed by Barliman expose several local variable names and a number of global variable names that could accidentally or intentionally be used by the programmer.
 Need to tighten this up.